TalhoukLab/PrOType/array_classifier/README.md

     4. `make merge`
     5. `make ConFun`
     6. `make FinalClust`
 6. Examine results in output folder.
-Final results are stored in `data_pr_nameOfStudy`.
+Final results are stored in `data_pr_nameOfStudy`, where `nameOfStudy` is of course, the name of the study.

 ---